Is There an Alternative to the CPAP Machine?

 It really is, yes.
 The appliance fits similarly to how a sports mouth guard fits.
 The appliance is very easy to put in and take out, and even to clean and maintain.
 Oral appliance therapy is about as simple as wearing the appliance at night and keeping it clean.
 There aren’t any masks or machines involved, and you won’t have to replace supplies and filters like you would with CPAP therapy.

-To learn more about oral appliance therapy and its many benefits, contact us today here at Koala® Center for Sleep & TMJ Disorders.
-We have multiple locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin, so we ask that you visit our Appointments page for our locations’ addresses.
+To learn more about oral appliance therapy and its many benefits, contact us today here at Koala® Center For Sleep & TMJ Disorders.
+We have multiple locations in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI, so we ask that you visit our Appointments page for our locations’ addresses.
 On that page, you’ll also be able to book a consultation with us so we can help you decide whether oral appliance therapy would work for you.
 Alternatively, you can call us.